Republicans take to mask wars as virus surges in red states

 But not all school districts are pushing mask mandates, either.
 After Kentucky Democratic Gov. Andy Beshear ordered masking rules in his state's schools, some superintendents applauded.
 One offered a voicemail call to parents that blasted the governor as a “liberal lunatic” and added that "the professional opinion of your superintendent doesn’t matter.
 The opinion of your school board doesn’t matter.”

-In Virginia, Gov. Ralph Northam, a Democrat, argues that the CDC’s latest recommendations serve as a de facto mask mandate for schools since a state law passed in March requires following federal guidance.
-Republican gubernatorial candidate Glenn Youngkin has vowed not to mandate masks in schools if elected, saying, “This should be a decision that parents can make.”
+In Virginia, Democratic Gov. Ralph Northam announced Thursday a mask mandate for K-12 schools.
+He pointed to a state law passed in March that requires following federal guidance.
+Republican gubernatorial candidate Glenn Youngkin, who has vowed not to mandate masks in schools if elected, responded in a statement, “We must respect parents’ right to decide what is best for their own children."

 Monmouth University polling released last week found that 73% of Republicans oppose bringing back masking and social distancing guidelines, while 85% of Democrats support doing so.
 Independents were more deeply divided, with 42% in support and 55% opposed.